US Gasoline production

-US gasoline production increased from ~9.247 MMbpd (million barrels per day) in the week ending September 11 to 9.545 MMbpd in the week ending September 18.
-Gasoline production averaged 9.545 MMbpd over the four weeks ending September 18.
-That’s ~3.6% higher than the ~9.212 MMbpd average over the same period last year.
-Compared to the four weeks ending September 11, the four-week average fell ~0.6%.
+US gasoline production decreased from ~10.248 million barrels per day (or MMbpd) in the week ended August 14 to 9.782 MMbpd in the week ended August 21.
+Gasoline production averaged 10.002 MMbpd over the four weeks ended August 21.
+That’s ~5.4% higher than the ~9.486 MMbpd average over the corresponding period last year.
+Compared to the four weeks ended August 14, four-week average supplies increased ~0.3%.

 US gasoline demand

 According to the report, “The effects of employment growth and lower gasoline prices outweigh increases in vehicle fleet efficiency.”
-However, the STEO forecasts that consumption will remain flat in 2016 due to a long-term trend toward more efficient vehicles.
-This will offset the impact of sustained economic growth.
-The EIA will release its next STEO on October 6.
+However, the STEO forecasts that consumption will remain flat in 2016 owing to a long-term trend toward more efficient vehicles, which will offset the impact of sustained economic growth.

 In the next part of this series, we’ll look at the latest trends in distillate inventories.